Skip to content

 Python Virtual Environments

 Virtual environments allow users to install additional Python packages and create an isolated run-time environment.
 We recommend using virtualenv for this purpose.
 In your virtual environment, you can use packages from the modules list or if you didn't find what you need you can install required packages with the command: pip install.
-With the command pip freeze, you can see a list of all installed packages and their versions.
+With the command pip list, you can see a list of all installed packages and their versions.

 There are two methods of how to work with virtual environments on ZIH systems: